tschoffelen/react-native-map-link/docs/expo.md

 ## Rebuild your app

-**Don't forget to rebuild your app after making this change.**
+**Don't forget to rebuild your app after making these changes.**

-You can usually do so by running `expo build:ios`.
+You can usually do so by running `expo build`.

 Also note that this will only work when building your own [standalone app](https://docs.expo.io/versions/latest/distribution/building-standalone-apps), not when starting your